-Notes: After a pair of cast departures, new opening titles debut with Erik Thomson elevated into the starring cast.
-There is no longer a "Semi Regular Cast" tag attached to Brian Vriends' name in the end credits although his name still stands alone prior to the guests actors.-->
+Notes: Following a pair of cast departures, new opening titles debut with Erik Thomson elevated into the starring cast.
+There is no longer a "Semi Regular Cast" tag attached to Brian Vriends' name in the end credits although his name still stands alone prior to the guests actors.

 My Mother Myself